Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \subsubsection{Destructive Bound Improvement}

-To tighten our lower bounds, we introduce a destructive bound improvement phase based on the idea presented in \cite{KleinScholl1999} for solving the resource-constrained project scheduling problem. \cite{KleinScholl1999} differentiate two main classes for computing lower bounds for minimization problems.
+Preliminary computations in the development phase showed that the hybrid optimization approach enriching the \gls{MIP} implementation by a local search component as in \cite{LarrainCoelhoEtAl2017} had difficulties raising the lower bound and therefore converged rather slowly for many instances.
+To tighten our lower bounds and accelerate convergence, we introduce a destructive bound improvement phase based on the idea presented in \cite{KleinScholl1999} for solving the resource-constrained project scheduling problem. \cite{KleinScholl1999} differentiate two main classes for computing lower bounds for minimization problems.
 Constructive bounds are computed using direct methods, such as solving the \gls{LP} relaxation.
-Destructive bounds, on the other hand, are computed by imposing a bound on the objective function and then trying to contradict the feasibility of this restricted problem. \cite{KleinScholl1999} propose working with the \gls{LP} relaxation of the original problem when applying destructive techniques.
+Destructive bounds, on the other hand, are computed by imposing a bound on the objective function and then trying to contradict the feasibility of this restricted problem.
+When setting the upper bound to a low value, the search space of feasible solutions is reduced significantly and might even be empty. \cite{KleinScholl1999} propose working with the \gls{LP} relaxation of the original problem when applying destructive techniques.
 Due to the weak \gls{LP} relaxation of our problem, however, we work with the restricted integer problem instead.